tesselode/tactile/readme.md

 `detector = tactile.keys(...)`

-Creates a button detector that is activated if any of the given keyboard keys are held down.
+Creates a button detector that is activated if any of the keyboard keys are held down.

 - `...` are the `KeyConstant`s to check for.

+`detector = tactile.scancodes(...)`

+Creates a button detector that is activated if any of the keyboard keys are held down.

+- `...` are the `Scancode`s to check for.

 `detector = tactile.gamepadButton(gamepadNum, ...)`